Student veterinary physiotherapist manoeuvring a horse's front leg

 Source: NSS 2024

-Our course is accredited by the Register of Animal Musculoskeletal Practitioners (RAMP) and the Animal Health Professions' Register (AHPR).
-It allows direct entry onto both registers when you graduate.
+Our course is pending accreditation by the Register of Animal Musculoskeletal Practitioners (RAMP) and the Animal Health Professions' Register (AHPR).

 Register of Animal Musculoskeletal Practitioners (RAMP) logo Animal Health Professions' Register (AHPR) logo